deepin-community/libliftoff/README.md

 libliftoff eases the use of KMS planes from userspace without standing in your way.
-Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will pick planes for these layers if possible.
+Users create "virtual planes" called layers, set KMS properties on them, and libliftoff will pick hardware planes for these layers if possible.

 Resources:

 * [Blog post introducing the project][intro-post]
 * [FOSDEM 2020 talk][fosdem-2020]

+libliftoff is used in production by [gamescope] on Steam Deck devices, and work is underway to integrate it with [wlroots].

 ## Building